purescript-webrow/demo/README.md

 # Webrow guide + app

 WIP.
-Some deps not published yet.
+Some deps are not published yet.

 ## Objectives